 \begin{corintro}[Prop. \ref{multiplicities and cohomology} and Lem. \ref{Dolbeault, Bott Chern and Aeppli via zigzags}] For any bounded double complex $A$ over a field, the dimensions of $H^d_{dR}(A)$, $H^{p,q}_{\del_1}(A)$, $H^{p,q}_{\del_2}(A)$, $H_{BC}^{p,q}(A)$, $H_A^{p,q}(A)$ are linear combinations (with coefficients $1$ or $0$) of the numbers $\mult_Z(A)$ for zigzags $Z$. \end{corintro}

 Conversely, if one is willing to take into account the two filtrations on the de Rham cohomology, one may reconstruct all multiplicities of zigzags from the de Rham cohomology and the Frölicher spectral sequences.
-In fact, the \textbf{refined Betti numbers} $b_d^{p,q}:=\dim \gr_{F_1}^p\gr_{F_2}^qH^{d}_{dR}(A)$ (which sum up to the $d$-th Betti number $b_d:=\dim H^d_{dR}(A)$ and specialize to the Hodge numbers in case the complex satisfies the $\del_1\del_2$-lemma) encode the multiplicities of individual odd zigzags.
-In particular, one obtains the following characterisation of degeneration of the Frölicher spectral sequence(s) and Hodge-structures on de-Rham cohomology:
+In fact, the \textbf{refined Betti numbers} $b_d^{p,q}:=\dim \gr_{F_1}^p\gr_{F_2}^qH^{d}_{dR}(A)$ (which sum up to the $d$-th Betti number $b_d:=\dim H^d_{dR}(A)$ and specialise to the Hodge numbers in case the double complex satisfies the $\del_1\del_2$-lemma) encode the multiplicities of individual odd zigzags.
+In particular, one obtains the following characterisation of degeneration of the Frölicher spectral sequence(s) and Hodge-structures on de Rham cohomology:

-\begin{thmintro}[Cor. \ref{generalized DGMS}] Let $A$ be a bounded double complex over a field. \begin{enumerate} \item The two Frölicher spectral sequences degenerate on the $r$-th page if, and only if, $\sum_{p,q\in\Z} \dim E_r^{p,q}=\sum_{k\in\Z} b_k$, if, and only if, the length of all even zigzags appearing in some (any) decomposition as above is smaller than $2r$. \item There is a pure Hodge structure of weight $k$ on the total cohomology in degree $d$, i.e.
+\begin{thmintro}[Cor. \ref{generalised DGMS}] Let $A$ be a bounded double complex over a field. \begin{enumerate} \item The two Frölicher spectral sequences degenerate on the $r$-th page if and only if the length of all even zigzags appearing in some (any) decomposition as above is smaller than $2r$. \item There is a pure Hodge structure of weight $k$ on the total cohomology in degree $d$, i.e.